ubsub/ubsub-client/README.md

 ```

 Once installed, you can run `ubsub help` from command line to see help output.

+### Static build

+There are also static builds for mac, linux, and windows in the [releases](https://github.com/ubsub/ubsub-client/releases) section.

+## Commands

 ### Outputting events to the terminal